iabeer210/SEprojectSE/README.md

 ## How to run
 run by using : node index.js command and open the browser by using port number that has given by server.

+## Travis CI
+It is Free Tool to Test and continues integration the project .

+## Steps to link the travis to the project
+- setup
+- Adding repository
+- prepare file .travis.yml
+- triggering a bulid